kstenerud/dogma/kbnf.md

 ### `swapped` Function

-The `swapped` function swaps the byte order of the enclosed expression (swapping the byte order of the bits that would match the rule).
+The `swapped` function swaps the byte order of the enclosed expression.
+This is useful for matching little endian values.

 The expression must resolve to a multiple of 8 bits, otherwise the grammar is malformed.